My Weka page

 of special tags to indicate different things in the data file

-(foremost: attribute names, attribute types, attribute values and the data).
+(mostly: attribute names, attribute types, attribute values and the data).

 Here is a list of some ARFF-file you can use, many are standard data sets often